Dr Fiona Creaby

 Biography

-As a member of the Decent Work and Productivity Research Platform at ManMet, my research focus is in identity studies, professional development and leadership.
-I have a particular interest in working lives, disability, and non-traditional routes of learning, including social theories of learning and socio-cultural theory.
+As a member of the Decent Work and Productivity Research Platform at ManMet, Fiona’s research focuses on identity studies, professional development and leadership from a sociological perspective, with an interest in sociocultural theory, social psychology and working lives, disability, and non-traditional routes of learning.

 Interests and expertise

-I am in my second term as Vice-Chair for Finance & Risk (trustee) for the British Educational Leadership, Management and Administration Society (BELMAS) and my first term as Honorary Treasurer for Disability Rights UK.
+Fiona is in her second term as Vice-Chair for Finance & Risk (trustee) for the British Educational Leadership, Management and Administration Society (BELMAS) and her first term as Honorary Treasurer for Disability Rights UK.

-I actively collaborate with professional bodies, government departments and NGOs advising on policy and practice and undertake commissioned research and evaluation, which includes advisory roles with the Department for Education (Funding Policy Unit), the Cabinet Office (Open Innovation Team) and the Institute of School Business Leadership (ISBL).
-I also regularly contribute to the School Business Professional (SBP) Development Board (UK state school sector) a collaborative partnership of education sector professional bodies, teaching unions, the Department for Education, and the ILM (accrediting body).
+Fiona actively collaborate with professional bodies, government departments and NGOs advising on professional development policy and practice.
+This has included advisory roles with the Department for Education (Funding Policy Unit), the Cabinet Office (Open Innovation Team), the Institute of School Business Leadership (ISBL) and the School Business Professional (SBP) Development Board (UK state school sector).

 Membership of professional associations